OverlyDevoted/CyberSecuritySummaries/WebApp/JavaScript/Principles.md

 generatedFunc();
 ```

 In this case, when the `generatedFunc()` is called it goes through a call stack and the local memory of each scope to check for a variable `counter`.
 Intuitively it should not be finding the `counter`, because when we call `generatedFunc` there's no outer on the call stack anymore.
 It still can increment `counter`, but how - when the function was returned by outer and assigned to `generatedFunc` identifier in the global context, `generatedFunc` came out with the attached local memory of the `outer`.
 So now when it checks the scopes it checks its scope, then goes to check the attached local memory (in `[[scope]]` attribute).
+The colloquial name could be **covered over variable environment**.
+Covered over in a sense, that it cannot be accessed by anything but the function that captures the variable for it's scope.

+JavaScript abides by lexical/static scope.
+Where the function is saved, determines it scope, or in other words, what data it will have access to.
+Dynamically scoped languages determines the variables the function has acces to by the location it was run.
+Knowing that a more precise name for function's backpack could be given - **Persistent lexical scope reference data**.
+But in general everyone calls it *closure* which is more of an umbrella term for the whole feature and not the extracted local memory of a saved function scope.

+### Memoization

+Memoization is a practice of storing and input and output for a function.
+With closures that can be made without creating additional variables

+### Iterators and generators

+Iterator could be a helper function, that each time returns a subsequent array element

+Generator can be used to create a pausing of a function

+### Module pattern

+Creating variables in the persistent lexical scope reference data can help avoid polluting global namespace with variables